volodymyrhudyma/blog/content/blog/add-redux-saga-with-typescript-to-your-react-application-january-2020.md

 **Redux Saga** is a library that aims to make application side effects (i.e. asynchronous things like data fetching and impure things like accessing the browser cache) easier to manage, more efficient to execute, easy to test, and better at handling failures.

-Today we will learn how to install and configure Redux Saga with TypeScript in an application created with Create React App.
+Today we will learn how to install and configure Redux Saga with TypeScript in an application created with Create React App in a few simple steps.

-## Create React Application
+## Step 1: Create React App

 To begin with, let's create a simple React application using [create-react-app](https://github.com/facebook/create-react-app)**:**